Undergraduate Course: Physical Education Curriculum and Pedagogy 2: The Early Secondary Years (EDUA08104)

 * The role of early secondary physical education in the development of active lifestyles

-* A self-regulating approach to professional learning.
+* A self-regulating portfolio approach to professional learning.

 * Contemporary policy developments and research findings informing curriculum, pedagogy and professional learning in physical education, particularly in the early secondary 12-15 years.